This Discussion channel is currently closed.

 Default_avatar

-Dan Tripp over 8 years ago
+Dan Tripp almost 9 years ago

 I agree with the other contributors here in that the proposed rate increase by Xcel is both outrageous and unwarranted.
 Fuel costs - which make up the bulk of energy production costs, have dropped more than 50% while increases in efficiencies have dramatically dropped demand for electricity... so why are they seeking the 20% increase?
 I respectfully request their request to be denied.